What is Obesity?

 Types of Bariatric Surgery

-Gastric banding is considered minimally invasive and the only adjustable and reversible obesity surgery available.
+Gastric banding, usually done laparoscopically, is a less invasive and the only adjustable and reversible obesity surgery available.
 During this procedure, surgeons place an inflatable silicone band around the upper stomach to create a new, tiny pouch that limits the amount of food that can be consumed and slows its progression into the stomach and intestines.
 The patient feels full sooner and satisfied with smaller amounts of food, ultimately losing up to 40 to 60 percent of his or her excess weight over three years.
 This procedure is usually done on an outpatient basis, normal activities can be resumed in one week.

 Gastric Bypass (Roux-en Gastric bypass)

 If a patient requires even greater weight loss than banding techniques produce, a gastric bypass operation is considered.
 Gastric bypass restricts both food intake and the amount of calories and nutrients the body absorbs.
 Patients who have bypass operations generally lose 70 percent of their excess weight within one-and-a-half years.

-This procedure usually requires a two-to three-day hospital stay, and normal activities can be resumed in one to two weeks.
+This procedure usually requires a two-to three-day hospital stay, and normal activities can be resumed in four to five weeks.